-The first Africans in Pennsylvania did not choose to come here.
+The first Africans in Pennsylvania did not come here by their choice.
 By 1684, Europeans began to bring enslaved Africans to Philadelphia by boat.
-They did not enjoy the same freedom and opportunities as other Pennsylvanians, but over the next hundred years, Philadelphia would become home to one of the largest and most successful free black communities in the country.
+They did not enjoy the same freedom and opportunities as other Pennsylvanians.
+But over the next hundred years, Philadelphia would become home to one of the largest and most successful free black communities in the country.